How posthumous rap albums became big business

 Joshua Good, 18, from Nottingham, felt a connection with the artists’ emotional sensitivities: “Lil Peep and Juice WRLD still help me when I’m feeling low.
 Mental health still has a lot of stigma around it, more so men’s mental health, so having male artists talk about depression helped me realise having down days is normal.”

-combining the emotional honesty of mid-noughties emo with contemporary rap sounds, Soundcloud rappers crafted an inventive, untamed sound.
+combining the emotional honesty of mid-noughties emo with contemporary rap sounds, these rappers crafted an inventive, untamed sound.
 While they drew legions of fans, though, they were not without their critics.

 Upon arresting rapper New Jersey Devil for heroin distribution in 2018, DEA Special Agent in Charge James J. Hunt remarked that “this investigation led us into the underbelly of emo rap and its glorification of opioid use”.
 Last year, music producer DJ Fu told Dazed: “In the 1980s and 1990s it was attractive to be the entrepreneurial dope dealer, but now it’s cooler for rappers to be the actual drug addicts… You were looked at as crazy and completely discredited if you were addicted to drugs, but now it’s cool to be barred out.
 It’s glorified.”